-Employees want to have flexibility in where and when they work, but they also want work-life balance, which has more to do with being able to disconnect from work than the work environment itself.
-More than 70% of employees expect to be able to disconnect when they leave work.
 What about those high-profile perks much celebrated in the news, such as tuition reimbursement and on-site health care?
 They seem to have a limited ability to retain workers.
 Though 49% of employees say unlimited vacation is a perk that makes a difference, far fewer name any other single factor would make a difference in whether they would work for a company.
-While unlimited vacation may not be practical for all companies, employers may consider that even a few extra holidays could help incentivize employees to stay.
+While unlimited vacation may not be practical for all companies, employers may consider that even a few extra days off could help encourage employees to stay.
 Company culture - one of the top reasons employees leave - is often measured by employee morale.
 In other words, happy employees make committed team members who typically stick around longer.
 However, the issue of morale is more nuanced than most employers realize.
 They fail to perceive a distinction between emotions that are intrinsic to an employee (such as loyalty and confidence) and those that result from the employer's behavior (such as feeling valued and recognized).
-A majority of employees feel confident and loyal, but not more than half say they feel valued and recognized.
+A majority of employees feel confident and loyal, but fewer than half say they feel valued and recognized.
 This discrepancy points to an opportunity for employers to improve the ways they recognize employees.

-EE are more loyal and confident at work than ER expect, but less valued, motivated, satisfied and recognized than ER imagine.
+Employees are more loyal and confident at work than employers expect, but less valued, motivated, satisfied, and recognized than employers imagine.